-- The Metropolitan Council will work with the Minnesota Department of Health to understand future changes to health-based guidance for drinking water contamination concerns. - The Metropolitan Council will work with MPCA to advance our understanding on the movement of existing groundwater contamination plumes in the metro area. - The Metropolitan Council will support hydrogeologic studies to further knowledge on the levels of contaminants present in water supply aquifers. - The Metropolitan Council will incorporate drinking water treatment best practices into future updates of the Master Water Supply Plan. - Where appropriate, the Metropolitan Council will support investments in water supply system interconnections. - The Metropolitan Council will share information with subregional water supply work groups on developments in water treatment technologies.
+• The Metropolitan Council will work with the Minnesota Department of Health to understand future changes to health-based guidance for drinking water contamination concerns.

+- The Metropolitan Council will work with MPCA to advance our understanding on the movement of existing groundwater contamination plumes in the metro region. - The Metropolitan Council should support hydrogeologic studies to further knowledge on the levels of contaminants present in water supply aquifers. - The Metropolitan Council should incorporate drinking water treatment best practices into future updates of the Metro Area Water Supply Plan. - Where appropriate, the Metropolitan Council may support investments in water supply system interconnections. - The Metropolitan Council will share information with subregional water supply work groups.